-It’s in this heaviness that Pixar explores so many hard-hitting themes: life, death, purpose, passion, grief, loss, mental health, spirituality, creativity, mid-life crises, friendship, love.
+It’s in this heaviness that Pixar explores so many hard-hitting themes through the story’s main character, Joe Gardner: life, death, purpose, passion, grief, loss, mental health, spirituality, creativity, mid-life crises, friendship, love.
 More importantly, the diversity of this film and the celebration of Black history and jazz music contribution to American society – it’s a beautiful tribute.
-Even the score is a beautiful and worthy notable success for this film.
+Even the Soul soundtrack is a beautiful and worthy notable success for this film.
 Listen closely to the music in New York versus The Great Beyond.
 It’s an emotional movement throughout the movie.

 Directed by Pete Docter of “Inside Out,” it’s not completely unchartered territory for this emotion-driven filmmaker.
 But while certainly thought provoking, this movie didn’t quite hit the mark in the heartstring pulling, ugly crying Pixar moment.
 At least not for me.
 Perhaps reaching a little too high and too hard for a kids film, the meaning of life story gets a little muddled in the middle.
 Relying heavily on dialogue and less on physical comedy or action/adventure, the movie has it’s slow spots.
 Kids and adults may be reaching for that pause button.